UFO Transported On Flatbed Truck To Wright-Patterson Air Force Base? [Video]

 The video shows a saucer-shaped object on the back of a truck with police cars blaring sirens in front and behind the truck.

-However, some viewers insisted that the video was actually taken a about a year ago and was not linked with the latest report to NUFORC.
+However, some viewers insisted that the video was actually taken about a year ago and was not linked to the latest report to NUFORC.
 But Waring insisted in a comment posted to YouTube that it was a new video.

 "Odd shaped UFO hovers near Wright-Patterson AFB."
 Mary Joyce-Editor #oddshaped #hovered #Secureteam10 #ufohttps://t.co/qjofAOLu5D pic.twitter.com/ivDd0ENF14